-Table 2: Required level of wealth which leads to 10 banks defaulting at various stages of coin-tossing
+Table 2: Required level of wealth which leads to 10 banks defaultingat various stages of coin-tossing

-Table 2 shows the minimum amount of wealth each bank needs to hold if the system allows 10 banks to default through the course of play.14 The row (n) in the table represents the number of coin tosses taking place during a single round.
+Table 2 shows the minimum amount of wealth each bank needs to hold if the system allows 10 banks to default through the course of $play^{14}$.
+The row (n) in the table represents the number of coin tosses taking place during a single round.
 The column (sim) represents the number of rounds.
-Hence, each bank will toss the coin a number of times equal to the product of row and column ($n\times$ sim).
+Hence, each bank will toss the coin a number of times equal to the product of row and column (n×sim).
 At the end of each round, the operation which assesses the winning and losing scores for every bank will take place.
 This is equivalent to the net settlement.
 For example, the table says that each bank will need to hold 383 units of wealth if the game is to last 40,000 tosses during which the netting operation will be carried out every time 200 coin tosses have taken place.
-It is quite obvious as the number of coin tosses increases the amount of initial wealth necessary to create the same number of defaults will increase.
-For the cases to be discussed later, we shadowed 151 units of wealth as a benchmark.15
+It is quite obvious as the number of coin tosses increases the amount of initial wealth necessary to create the same number of default will increase.
+For cases to be discussed later, we shadowed 151 units of wealth as a benchmark15.

-In Figure 2, we show a 3-dimensional presentation of the wealth per coin toss.
+In figure 2, we show a 3-dimensional presentation of the wealth per coin tosses.
 In other words, it plots the amount of wealth necessary for each coin toss.
-For example, 383 units for 40,000 coin tosses in Table 2 is plotted as approximately 0.01.
-This figure signifies that the wealth per coin toss will generally decrease and stay around 0.01, as the number of tosses increases.
+For example, 383 units for 40,000 times of coin-tossing in table 2 is plotted as approximately 0.01.
+This figure signifies that the wealth per coin toss will generally decrease and stay